 What are the drawbacks of using a build chart?

 There are a few potential drawbacks to using a build chart.
-One potential drawback is that it may not always be able to accurately assess risk, as there are many factors that go into determining risk.
-Additionally, build charts may not always be updated with the most recent data, which could lead to inaccurate assessments.
+One potential drawback is that it may not always be able to assess risk accurately, as many factors determine risk.
+Additionally, build charts may not always be updated with the most recent data, leading to inaccurate assessments.

 What is the weight and height chart?

 The weight and height chart is a tool used by insurance companies to help assess risk.
-The chart looks at an applicant’s height and weight to help determine the level of risk associated with insuring that individual, as well as to set appropriate premiums.
-Some of the other factors that may be considered in the weight and height chart include age, gender, health history, and family health history.
+The chart looks at an applicant’s height and weight to help determine the level of risk associated with insuring that individual and set appropriate premiums.
+Other factors that may be considered in the weight and height chart include age, gender, health history, and family health history.